Spectrum Cellular Management

 Power Output Verification

-We measure actual radiated power and compare it to approved permit specifications, carrier-submitted RF compliance reports, FCC Maximum Permissible Exposure limits, and original facility authorization parameters.
+We measure actual radiated power against approved permit specifications, carrier-submitted RF compliance reports, and FCC Maximum Permissible Exposure limits.
+Discrepancies between certified and operational power levels are documented with field measurements.

 When cities approve 5G modifications as minor changes under Section 6409, they typically forgo public hearings and community notification, independent RF safety review, structural and electrical inspections, updated use permits or conditions of approval, and CEQA, NEPA, or local environmental review.